amenjalal94/amenjalal94.github.io/README.md

 ### Can market competition reduce corruption?
 Evidence from cash transfers in Pakistan
 (with [Muhammad Haseeb](https://sites.google.com/view/mhaseeb) and [Kate Vyborny](https://sites.google.com/site/kvyborny/home))

-_Supported by the World Bank's ID4D and the Gates Foundation_
+_Analysis ongoing; supported by the World Bank's ID4D and the Gates Foundation_

 <details>